shoebabirader/Strumind-v2.0/START_SERVERS.md

-# 🚀 How to Start StrucMind Servers
+# 🚀 How to Start StruMind Servers

 ## ⚠️ IMPORTANT: You Need BOTH Servers Running!